 Us Weekly, as Anne Helen Petersen of BuzzFeed noted, obviously has a stake in Ivanka’s enduring celebrity, having recently been acquired by the same company which also owns the fiercely Trump-friendly National Enquirer.

 The magazine’s portrayal of Ivanka may seem jarring to some.
 As it turns out, though, this version of her—the rich girl who made good, a woman shaped by her father’s wealth but not necessarily defined by it, a “feminist” and working mom— is just another chapter in what has been a long, ever-changing evolution in her public image.

-Not only has this evolution has played out on the covers of Us Weekly and other glossies, they’ve been instrumental in constructing Ivanka’s narrative.
+This evolution has played out on the covers of Us Weekly and other glossies, which have been instrumental in constructing Ivanka’s narrative.
 Below, we looked at 20 years of those covers that, taken together, tell the story of the many different Ivankas that have been presented to the world.

 Before she was capital-C Complicit, Ivanka Trump was just another teen who didn’t know what to do with her hands.
 Appearing on the cover of Seventeen in a feature about celebrity moms and daughters, she gave us the first real iteration of Celebrity Ivanka.

 The demure pose, simple hair and makeup, and minimal styling signal a certain girl-next-door quality—she may even attend the same

 “bored and stoned” high school you go to!
 You might even forget that her outlandish wealth is what has placed her in your sights in the first place.

 Ivanka was now a grown woman: a graduate of the University of Pennsylvania’s Wharton School of Business (just like daddy) and an executive at her father’s company.

 At this time, Trump magazine was an actual thing, and Ivanka graced the cover several times.